Venue

 yoshitomo-nara-wall.jpg

-A7 (former to Niagara) is the birthplace of New York hardcore, where a plaque in the back commemorates all the bands that came out of that very room: The Beastie Boys, Black Flag, Agnostic Front, and many more.
+A7 (former to Niagara) is the birthplace of New York hardcore, where a plaque in the back commemorates all the musicians that came out of that very room: The Beastie Boys, Black Flag, Agnostic Front, and many more.

 a7-band-1.png